kaunamohammed/ExpensifyCodingTest/README.md

 Authentication was fairly straightforward to begin with.
 Hit the auth endpoint and get back an auth token.

-## Challenge 1 - Quitting and reopening the app
+## Challenge 3 - Quitting and reopening the app

 When a user quits the app, they would have had to reauthenticate, this hurts the user experience.

 ## Solution - Keychain persistence

 I decided to persist the auth token to the user keychain for both security and to prevent the user from reauthentcating.
 Instead I save the token and use it until it expires, then prompt the user to reauthenticate.
 A possible improvement for security would have been to encrypt the token to prevent hackers from gaining access to confidential information of the user.

+# Data Persistence

+## Challenge 4 - Offline mode / Network error

+When a network error occured, and the user subsequently went offline the screen would become blank, this is not a very nice user experience so my challenge was to find a way to display data in offline mode.

+## Solution - Data persistence

+To solve the problem, I used data persistence (Core Data).
+This allowed me to save the data retrieved from the backend and show it to the user in offline mode.

 # Third-Party